-If you want to study an international relations-orientated course but don’t have the usual required qualifications, this four year extended degree includes a foundation year that, if passed successfully, allows you to continue on to an undergraduate degree.
+If you want to study an international relations-orientated course but don’t have the usual required qualifications, this extended degree includes a foundation year that, if passed successfully, allows you to continue on to an undergraduate degree.
 You’ll learn the skills necessary for academic study such as critical thinking, research skills and essay writing.
-Core topics of the social and human sciences are explored in the foundation year so you'll have proper grounding in the subjects you want to explore at an undergraduate level.
+Core topics are explored in the foundation year so you'll have proper grounding in the subjects you want to explore at an undergraduate level.
 Courses you can progress on to include the International Relations BA, Politics BA or combined subjects such as international relations and politics, diplomacy, peace and conflict studies or law.

 The International Relations and Politics Extended Degree includes a foundation year that prepares you for the opportunity to study at an undergraduate level in the field of social sciences and humanities at London Metropolitan University.

 The foundation year will ground you in the basics of the social sciences and humanities, with modules including Culture, Family and Power; Critical Thinking and Media; and Crime and Race.

 Successfully complete the foundation year and choose from six core subject areas to study at an undergraduate level including International Relations BA or international relations combined with law, politics, diplomacy and more.